MatthieuHernandez/cpp-is-magic/README.md

 ## Example 1: Consteval Templated Tensor Class <a name="example-1"></a>
 __[example_1.cpp](examples/example_1.cpp)__
 ### Overview
-This example demonstrates a consteval templated tensor class that performs operations at compile time.
-The code generates and executes tensor operations without generating any assembly code, showcasing the efficiency of compile-time computations.
+This example showcasing the efficiency of compile-time computations by creating tensor objects via a consteval templated class and performs an addition of 2 tensors of different types at compile time.

 ### Code Example